ziutek/ziutek.github.io/_posts/2018-05-03-go_on_very_small_hardware3.md

 I don't know how I managed to hit exactly 3:00 !?

 That's all Folks!
-In the part 4 (ending this series) we'll try to display something on the LCD.
+In the part 4 (ending this series) we'll try to display something on a LCD.